NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 making it easier to sort ``neurodata_types`` into meaningful categories (i.e., sections) with approbriate tiles and descriptions.

-**Backwards compatibility:** No changes to the actual specification fo the format are made.
+**Backwards compatibility:** No changes to the actual specification of the format are made.
 2.0.1 is fully compatible with 2.0.0.